 These numbers are going to vary a ton based on the law firm, the number of customers they have, and the type of advertising they do so I don’t think there is a way to get a “standard”.

-Google Local Services Ads (LSA) were introduced for lawyers in 2020.
+Google Local Services Ads (LSA) for lawyers was introduced in 2020.
 We saw decreases in clicks on Google My Business listings the 2 months after the ads rolled out when compared to the 2 months before.
 However, some of this decline was likely based on the decline in branded searches (11%) that we saw.
 Overall, the decline in the click-through-rate (from 3.22% to 3.03%) was small and would likely result in less than 5 clicks a month to the average law firm’s listing.
-Although we expected the introduction of Local Services Ads to have some type of impact on organic search, the impact was small and shouldn’t minimize the amount of effort small businesses spend on SEO.
+Although we expected the introduction of Local Services Ads lawyers to have some type of impact on organic search, the impact was small and shouldn’t minimize the amount of effort small businesses spend on SEO.

 If you’re a local business that needs help with your Local Service Ads for lawyers, Google My Business listing, review strategy, or online presence on Google and other search engines, at Sterling Sky we can help.
 We offer SEO audits, consulting, Pay-Per-Click services, or monthly local SEO services.
 Contact our office today for more information.